Mather-Sophi/sophi-for-wordpress/hookdocs/modify-tracking-data.md

 ### Modify existing data

-One of the fields that are sent is called `type`.
+One of the fields that is sent is called `type`.
 This is currently set to the content type of the post.
 If you need to change this to something else, like "video", you can do the following:

 ```php
 /**